redhat-developer/intellij-kubernetes/README.md

 #### Pull (Load) from Cluster

-You can `Pull` the resource from the cluster into you editor.
+You can `Pull` the resource from the cluster into the local file opened in the editor.
 You click the `Pull` icon in the toolbar and replace the content of your editor with the version that exists on the cluster.

 ![editor pull](images/editor-toolbar-pull.png)